Singleton (NSW)

 Singleton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Singleton's population is estimated at around 5,281 as of Nov 2025.
-This reflects an increase of 96 people since the 2021 Census which reported a population of 5,185 people.
-The change was inferred from AreaSearch's estimate of resident population at 5,270 following examination of ABS ERP data release in June 2024 and validation of seven new addresses since the Census date.
-This level of population equates to a density ratio of 1,211 persons per square kilometer.
-Natural growth contributed approximately 55% of overall population gains during recent periods.
+As of February 2026, Singleton's population is estimated at around 5,281 people.
+This reflects an increase of 96 individuals since the 2021 Census, which reported a population of 5,185 people.
+The change is inferred from AreaSearch's estimation of the resident population at 5,270 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 7 validated new addresses since the Census date.
+This results in a density ratio of 1,211 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
+Natural growth primarily drove population growth for the suburb, contributing approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of regional areas across the nation, with Singleton expected to increase by 681 persons to 2041 reflecting a total increase of 13.6%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, Singleton is expected to experience population growth just below the median of regional areas across Australia.
+By 2041, the suburb's population is projected to increase by 660 persons, reflecting a total increase of 12.3% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population